 - Inspire coaching newsletters.

-Plus, one, 30 minute 121 Skype or telephone coaching session during the 8-week programme.
+Option, there is also an option to include in the package one, 30 minute 121 Skype or telephone coaching session during the 8-week programme.

-Your Investment: All this for £199 inc. VAT for lifetime access to all the videos, handouts, exercises, plus your own 1-2-1, 30 minute Skype coaching session during the 8 weeks to support you in embedding the learning into your life.
+Gold Being & Doing All this for £199 inc. VAT for lifetime access to all the videos, handouts, exercises, plus your own 1-2-1, 30 minute Skype coaching session during the 8 weeks to support you in embedding the learning into your life.